runcitadel/Fulcrum/README.md

     $ ./FulcrumAdmin -p 8000 getinfo

 ***(This section is incomplete for now, all apologies -- more documentation is coming soon!)***

 ---

-### Protocol Documentation

-Documentation for the Electrum Cash protocol that Fulcrum uses is [available here](https://electrum-cash-protocol.readthedocs.io/en/latest/).

----